Circle actions on oriented manifolds with 3 fixed points: Introduction

 This paper is organized as follows.
-Let the circle act on a compact oriented manifold $M$ with a non-empty discrete fixed point set.
-In Section \ref{s2}, we review background and set up notations.
+Let $M$ be a compact oriented manifold equipped with a circle action having a non-empty discrete fixed point set.
+In Section \ref{s2}, we review background.
+In Section \ref{multigraph}, we discuss a multigraph encoding the fixed point data of $M$.
 In Section \ref{s3}, we prove a few properties on Pontryagin classes and Pontryagin numbers.
-Next, from now on, we also suppose that there are exactly 3 fixed points.
-In Section \ref{s4}, we prove preliminary results that the fixed point data of $M$ satisfies.
-In Section \ref{s5}, we prove Theorem \ref{t12} that if $\dim M=8$ and there are exactly 3 fixed points, the fixed point data of $M$ agrees with that of an action on $\mathbb{HP}^2$ in Example \ref{e214}.
+Suppose that $M$ has exactly 3 fixed points and each isotropy submanifold is orientable.
+In Section \ref{s4}, we prove preliminary results that the fixed point data of $M$ satisfy.
+In Section \ref{s5}, we prove Theorem \ref{t12} that if $\dim M=8$, the fixed point data of $M$ agrees with that of an action on $\mathbb{HP}^2$ in Example \ref{e214}.
 In Section \ref{s6}, we further investigate properties that the fixed point data of $M$ satisfies if $\dim M=12$.
-Finally, in Section \ref{s7} we prove Theorem \ref{t11} that there does not exist a 12-dimensional compact oriented $S^1$-manifold with 3 fixed points.
+In Section \ref{s7} we prove Theorem \ref{t11} that there does not exist a 12-dimensional compact oriented $S^1$-manifold with 3 fixed points.
+In Section \ref{s8}, we discuss a relation between the dimension of a compact oriented $S^1$-manifold and the number of fixed points when it is odd, and compare with results for other types of $S^1$-manifolds.